Classification and Reconstruction of High-Dimensional Signals from Low-Dimensional Features in the Presence of Side Information: Numerical Results

 and, as expected from the properties of the \ac{MMSE} estimator~\cite{Hassibi}, $\hat{\mathbf{x}}_1(\mathbf{y})$ can be also obtained by retaining the first $n_1$ entries of the joint conditional mean estimator $\hat{\mathbf{x}}(\mathbf{y}) =\E{\mathbf{x}|\mathbf{y}}$ \cite{Chen10}.

 Fig.~\ref{fig:MMSE_GMM} shows the \ac{MMSE} values for reconstruction both with side information (subfigure (a)), where we set $m_2 = 4$, and without side information (subfigure (b)), where we set $m_2=0$.
-When side information is not available at the decoder, the phase transition is obtained when $m_1>\max_{(i,k)}r_{\mathbf{x}_1}^{(ik)}=7$~\cite{RecJournal}.
-On the other hand, as predicted by the sufficient conditions in (\ref{eq:recGMM}), the presence of side information allows to guarantee the phase transition with only $m_1>5$ features.
+When side information is not available at the decoder, reliable reconstruction is obtained when $m_1>\max_{(i,k)}r_{\mathbf{x}_1}^{(ik)}=7$~\cite{RecJournal}.
+On the other hand, as predicted by the sufficient conditions in (\ref{eq:recGMM}), the presence of side information allows to guarantee reliable reconstruction with only $m_1>5$ features.
 Notice also in this case how the theoretical analysis matches well the behavior shown by the numerical results.